Red Barn Murder: Murder

-Corder wished to keep his relationship with Marten a secret, but she gave birth to their child in 1827 at the age of 25 and was apparently keen that she and Corder should marry.
+Corder wished to keep his relationship with Marten a secret, but she gave birth to their child in 1827 at age 25 and was apparently keen that she and Corder should marry.
 The child died (later reports suggested that he/she may have been murdered), but Corder apparently still intended to marry Marten.
-That summer, in the presence of her stepmother, Ann Marten, Corder suggested that she meet him at the Red Barn, from where he proposed that they elope to Ipswich.
-He claimed that he had heard rumours that the parish officers were going to prosecute Maria Marten for having bastard children.
-Corder initially suggested that they elope on the Wednesday evening, but later decided to delay until the Thursday evening.
-On Thursday, he was again delayed; his brother falling ill is mentioned as the reason in some sources, although most claim that all his brothers were dead by this time.
-On Friday, 18 May 1827, Corder appeared at the Martens' cottage during the day and, according to Ann, he told her stepdaughter that they had to leave at once, as he had heard that the local constable had obtained a warrant to prosecute her (no warrant had been obtained, but it is not known if Corder was lying or was mistaken).
+That summer, in the presence of Marten's stepmother, Ann, Corder suggested that she meet him at the Red Barn, from where he proposed that they elope to Ipswich.
+He claimed that he had heard rumours that the parish officers were going to prosecute Marten for having bastard children.

+Corder initially suggested that they elope on the evening of Wednesday, 16 May 1827, but later decided to delay until the following evening.
+On 17 May, he was again delayed; his brother falling ill is mentioned as the reason in some sources, although most claim that all his brothers were dead by this time.
+On Friday, 18 May, Corder appeared at the Martens' cottage during the day and, according to Ann, told her stepdaughter that they had to leave at once, as he had heard that the local constable had obtained a warrant to prosecute her (no warrant had been obtained, but it is not known if Corder was lying or was mistaken).
 Marten was worried that she could not leave in broad daylight, but Corder told her that she should dress in men's clothing so as to avert suspicion, and he would carry her things to the Red Barn and change before they continued on to Ipswich.

-Shortly after Corder left the house, Marten set out to meet him at the Red Barn, which was situated on Barnfield Hill, about half a mile from the Martens' cottage.
+Shortly after Corder left the Martens' cottage, Marten set out to meet him at the Red Barn, which was situated on Barnfield Hill, about half a mile from the cottage.
 This was the last time that she was seen alive.
 Corder also disappeared, but later turned up and claimed that Marten was in Ipswich, or some other place nearby, and that he could not yet bring her back as his wife for fear of provoking the anger of his friends and relatives.
 The pressure on Corder to produce his wife eventually forced him to leave the area.
-He wrote letters to Marten's family claiming that they were married and living on the Isle of Wight, and he gave various excuses for her lack of communication: she was unwell, she had hurt her hand, or the letter must have been lost.
+He wrote letters to Marten's family claiming that they were married and living on the Isle of Wight, and he gave various excuses for her lack of communication: she was unwell, she had hurt her hand or the letter must have been lost.